-Just about everyone is doing more sitting than ever during the Covid-19 pandemic.
-Between working from home and staying inside more due to curfews and exposure risks, and the easy access to technology, it’s not uncommon to spend most of your day in pretty much one place.
+Just about everyone is doing more sitting than ever due the increase in work and study from home options and the ever increasing use of technology for work, learning, and entertainment.
+If it’s not uncommon for you to spend most of your day in pretty much one place, you’re not alone.

 So, how can you take care of your body when you’re staying in one place most of the day?
 Well, there are lots of ways.
 Here are some ideas:

 Movement breaks — ideally every 45 minutes to one hour, but at least every two to three hours.
 Stand, stretch, walk around, and change positions.

 Bio breaks — you need to eat, stay hydrated, use the bathroom, and take rest breaks.
 Pushing through your body’s needs will only destroy your health and mood.

 Get outside — the change in scenery and fresh air will do you good, promise.

 Rest your eyes — Your eyes are designed for both near and far vision use.
 When you are inside, your eyes probably stay focused almost exclusively on things near your face.
 You need to look at least 20 feet away for 20 seconds every 20 minutes to maintain healthy vision.

 Ergonomics — Your body is designed to be changing positions frequently.
 Your anatomy is not suited for long periods of inactivity.
 So when you need to stay in one place for an extended period of time, it’s vital to ensure your body is in the best position possible to avoid repetitive use injuries, muscle imbalances, and slumped posture.